HYBRID MODEL EDUCATION

 • Grammar School (K-6th Grades) – Attend formal classes three days a week (M/T/TH) with parents as co-teachers on non-classroom days

-• Rhetoric School (10th-12th Grades) – Attend formal instruction at various scheduled times coupled with independent study under parental oversight.
+• Rhetoric School (10th-12th Grades) – Attend formal classes four days (M/T/W/TH) a week with independent study under parental oversight.